My blog posts likely contain affiliate links, including for the Amazon Associates program.

 Volunteer Park is nice if you need to clear your mind after a day or night in the area.
 Located on the top of Capitol Hill, you can visit the Conservatory or just admire the views of the Space Needle and Seattle.

 Some of Seattle’s best arguably restaurants are located along Leary & Ballard two parallel streets in the heart of the neighborhood.
-Mixed in among music venues and bars, you can slurp oysters at The Walrus & the Carpenter, enjoy the monstrous happy hour nachos at Matador with a tequila tasting flight, and end the evening with a boozy shake from Hot Cakes.
+Mixed in among music venues and bars, you can slurp oysters at The Walrus & the Carpenter, enjoy the monstrous happy hour nachos at Matador with a tequila tasting flight, sip craft brews at Peddler Brewing (where Mr. V and I held our Seattle engagement party!), and end the evening with a boozy shake from Hot Cakes.
 These are just three of the places to check out – anything you want to eat, you can find in Ballard.

 Lastly, I haven’t been, but I’ve heard stellar reviews from friends who have visited the new Nordic Museum in Ballard.
 Moved to a stunning modern building in 2018, you can learn about the Nordic settlers who helped found Ballard, and why there’s that pocket park with a mural and Nordic flags in the area.